kunal-kushwaha/DSA-Bootcamp-Java/assignments/3-conditionals-loops.md

 11. Compound Interest Java Program
 12. Calculate Average Marks
 13. Addition Of Two Numbers
-14. Sum Of N Numbers
+14. Sum Of First N Natural Numbers
-15. Armstrong Number In Java
+15. Find If A Number Is Armstrong Or Not
-16. Find Ncr & Npr
+16. Find nCr & nPr
 17. Reverse A String In Java
-18. Find if a number is palindrome or not
+18. Find If A Number Is Palindrome Or Not
 19. Future Investment Value
-20. HCF Of Two Numbers Program
+20. HCF Of Two Numbers Program In Java
-21. LCM Of Two Numbers
+21. LCM Of Two Numbers Program In Java
 22. Java Program Vowel Or Consonant
-23. Perfect Number In Java
+23. Check If A Number is Perfect Number Or Not In Java
 24. Check Leap Year Or Not
-25. Sum Of A Digits Of Number
-26. Kunal is allowed to go out with his friends only on the even days of a given month.
+25. Kunal is allowed to go out with his friends only on the even days of a given month.
 Write a program to check if he can go out in the month of August.
-27. Write a program to print the sum of negative numbers, sum of positive even numbers and the sum of positive odd numbers from a list of numbers (N) entered by the user.
+26. Write a program to print the sum of negative numbers, sum of positive even numbers and the sum of positive odd numbers from a list of numbers (N) entered by the user.
 The list terminates when the user enters a zero.